 The RCIA is offered to those who have never been baptised in any Christian church but may also benefit those already baptised who desire to become Catholic.
 The non-baptised who are suitably prepared are joyfully received into the Catholic Church by the reception of the three Sacraments of Initiation, namely, Baptism, Confirmation and the Most Holy Eucharist.
 This takes place at the Easter Vigil in their local Catholic parish.

 Those already baptised in another Christian church, following a period of preparation, are welcomed into full communion with the Catholic Church by the reception of the Sacraments of Confirmation and the Most Holy Eucharist.

 Check out this helpful video from Brother Casey, an American Franciscan Friar:

-The RCIA at St Francis Xavier and St Clare's will be starting in the first week of September.
-Priests, catechists, sponsors and inquirers will meet once a week for eight months, with a four week break over Christmas.
+The RCIA at St Francis Xavier and St Clare's usually begins in the first week of September.
+Priests, catechists, sponsors and inquirers meet once a week for eight months, with a four week break over Christmas.
 Naturally, this is a significant and long-term time commitment.
 This length of time serves two purposes: first, it provides sufficient opportunity for the candidates to learn the Catholic faith; second, it helps refine the candidate's commitment to the faith.